 The Research Group on Energy and Environmental Processes (GPEM) began its work on 2014.
 This group, located at the Schools of Industrial and Aerospace Engineering (Toledo city) and Mining and Industrial Engineering (Almaden city), was initially integrated by researchers and faculties from other research groups.
 GPEM’s researchers started the work in highly current research lines complementary to the lines of those groups of origin (Group of Fuels and Engines and Group of Automation, Robotics and Mechatronics).

 Currently, GPEM is composed by 7 faculties, 3 research assistants, and several doctoral students.
-The group is organized into two sections: a) Thermal Engineering (integrated by 2 Professors, 3 Senior Lecturers, 2 PhD research associates) and b) Applied Automatic Control (integrated by 1 Associated Professor (tenured), 1 Lecturer and 1 MSc. research associate).
+The group is organized into two sections: a) Thermal Engineering (integrated by 2 Professors, 3 Associate Professors, 1 Lecturer and 1 PhD research associate) and b) Applied Automatic Control (integrated by 1 Associated Professor (tenured), 1 Lecturer and 1 MSc. research associate).

 GPEM group, originally integrated by faculties and researchers from different knowledge areas (Engineering, Applied Mathematics and Environment), has been the basis for the recent formation of three other research groups: MANTIS, MMMAIA & B, BIOINGAMB.
 Formation of these 3 new groups is effective since January 1st, 2020.

 Currently, GPEM, MANTIS and MMMAIA new groups are integrated and support the also recently created Institute of Research Applied to the Aeronautical Industry, located at the Old Royal Weapons Factory, Technological Campus of the University of Castilla-La Mancha at Toledo city.